Pest Control on Campus

 Agriculture Structural Pest Control Board.

 The Facilities staff of the university are not licensed pest control applicators;

-as such we cannot treat your room, office, kitchen, lab nor set traps, baits, and
+as such we cannot treat your room, office, kitchen, lab.
+The Facilities Department

 - Arrow Exterminators® serves as our "Structural" applicator

 - Techscape® serves as our outdoors "Lawn and Ornamental" applicator

 - A WildLife Pro® serves as our Critters and Varmints trappers.

 These contractors are licensed by the State of Texas and may legally apply pesticides,